image2

 In addition to classic retrospective templates such as the "Keep Stop Start" or the "Mad Sad Glad" retrospective, I have also listed new types of retrospectives.
 These retros include, for example, the Tetris Retro, the Five Agile Values Retro or the Four Seasons Retros.

-What makes simple retrospectives?
+What makes great retrospectives?

 Retrospective literally means "looking back".
 In agile methodology, this means looking back at a team's past work period and analyzing it.